The Son of His Father: Plot

-As described in a film magazine, Gordon Carbhoy (Ray), the spoiled son of wealthy father James Carbhoy (French) who owns several railroads, is sent out by his father to turn $5,000 into $100,000, which the son claimed to be able to do.
-Gordon meets Silas Mallinsbee (Nichols) at Buffalo Falls, where the son is eager to have the railroad build a station at that point.
-Mallinsbee cannot come to an agreement with David Slosson (McKim), the representative of Gordon's father.
+As described in a film magazine, Gordon Carbhoy, the spoiled son of wealthy father James Carbhoy who owns several railroads, is sent out by his father to turn $5,000 into $100,000, which the son claimed to be able to do.
+Gordon meets Silas Mallinsbee at Buffalo Falls, where the son is eager to have the railroad build a station at that point.
+Mallinsbee cannot come to an agreement with David Slosson, the representative of Gordon's father.
 Gordon takes things into his own hands and makes a captive of Slosson.
 When his father shows up, Gordon takes him captive also.
 Using his father's code, Gordon orders a train crew to come to Buffalo Falls and construction of the station begins.
 After work is well underway, Gordon brings his report to his father, who is proud of his son.
 By then the little love affair between Gordon and Hazel, daughter of Mallinsbee, comes to a head, and Hazel promises to become Gordon's wife.